Integer Carath\'eodory results with bounded multiplicity: Introduction

 \subsection{Related work}

 Despite the existence of counterexamples to the question whether every cone has the (ICP), it remains an active research area to bound the integer Carath\'{e}odory rank and identify cones with minimal integer Carath\'{e}odory rank.
-In \citep{gijswijtipdicp2012}, the authors show that cones which arise from polyhedra with additional properties, e.g., polyhedra defined by a totally unimodular constraint matrix, or (poly)matroid base polytopes have the (ICP).
-Another result related to matroids is $\Cr(C)\leq n + r(M) - 1$, where $C$ is given by the incidence vectors of bases of a matroid $M$ and $r(M)$ denotes the rank of $M$; see \citep{pinamatroidcararank2003}.
-More recent bounds on the integer Carath\'eodory rank and novel instances which admit the (ICP) are given in \citep[Theorem 4]{aliev2022new}.
+In \citep{gijswijtipdicp2012}, the authors show that cones that arise from polyhedra with additional properties, e.g., polyhedra defined by a totally unimodular constraint matrix or (poly)ma\-troid base polytopes have the (ICP).
+The latter improved upon an earlier result, which states that $\Cr(C)\leq n + r(M) - 1$, where $C$ is given by the incidence vectors of bases of a matroid $M$ and $r(M)$ denotes the rank of $M$ \citep{pinamatroidcararank2003}.
+More recent bounds on the integer Carath\'eodory rank and novel instances that admit the (ICP) are given in \citep{aliev2024new}.
 For those results, the authors assume that the cone is represented as the intersection of half-spaces.

 Seb\H{o} introduced stronger versions of the (ICP) \citep{sebohilbertbasisdreidim90}.
-He asked whether the Hilbert basis gives a unimodular covering of the cone or, even stronger, a unimodular triangulation.
-Both questions turned out to be false since they would imply (ICP).
-Nevertheless, this led to the search of quantitative upper bounds on the size of a set which admits a unimodular cover or triangulation; see \citep[Chapter 3B and 3C]{brunsgubeladzepolyringsktheory2009} or \citep{brunsthadenunimodtriangbound2017, thadenunimodtriangbound2021} for some more recent work.
+He asked whether the Hilbert basis of a given cones gives a unimodular cover of the cone or, even stronger, a unimodular triangulation; see Section~\ref{ss_notation_hilbert} for a definition and discussion of unimodular covers and triangulations.
+Both questions turned out to be false since they would imply the (ICP).
+Nevertheless, this led to the search of quantitative upper bounds on the size of a set that admits a unimodular cover or triangulation; see \citep[Chapter 3B and 3C]{brunsgubeladzepolyringsktheory2009} or \citep{brunsthadenunimodtriangbound2017, thadenunimodtriangbound2021} for some more recent work.
 This work relies on carefully analyzing the simplicial case.

 Bruns and Gubeladze introduced a notion of an asymptotic integer Carath\'{e}odory rank.
-They proved an upper bound of $2n - 3$ on this asymptotic version \citeyearpar{brunsgubeladzenormalpoly1999}.
-Recently, this was improved to $\lfloor\frac{3n}{2}\rfloor$ in \citep{aliev2022new}, which is the first improvement on any version of the integer Carath\'{e}odory rank which does not have the factor $2$ in front of $n$.
-In \citeyearpar{gubeladzesurveynormal2023}, Gubeladze conjectured that the $2$ in front of the $n$ in Theorem \ref{thm_sebo_icr} can not be improved for the integer Carath\'eodory rank of so-called normal polytopes.
+They proved an upper bound of $2n - 3$ on this asymptotic version of the integer Carath\'{e}odory rank \citep{brunsgubeladzenormalpoly1999}.
+Recently, this was improved to $\lfloor\frac{3n}{2}\rfloor$ in \citep[]{aliev2024new}.
+This is the first improvement on any version of the integer Carath\'{e}odory rank that does not have the factor $2$ in front of $n$.
+In \citep{gubeladzesurveynormal2023}, the author conjectured that the $2$ in front of the $n$ in Theorem \ref{thm_sebo_icr} can not be improved for the integer Carath\'eodory rank of so-called normal polytopes.